1678 Nye Homestead

 Go to the Members Page to sign up and/or see the advantages of membership.

 Members get a 10% discount on all purchases at our Online Shop

 Visit the Benjamin Nye Homestead & Museum, built in 1678 by one of the earliest settlers of Sandwich, Massachusetts.
 Located in a rural setting with marsh views and mill stream, the Nye Homestead and Museum is a fine example of a timber frame home in colonial America.

 With rooms restored to different eras, the Nye Homestead & Museum is furnished with interesting antiques from the colonial period into the 19th century.
 Adjacent to the homestead are the 1889 East Sandwich Grange Hall and the 1858 mill site, our current restoration project.
 Your donation will help us preserve and complete this……… thank you!

 Visit our Online Gift Shop where you will find Cape Cod, Nye, Seafaring books and other regional and historic artifacts and books,

-The Benjamin Nye Homestead & Museum is an historic preservation project of the the Nye Family of America Association, Inc. a 501(c)(3) non-profit organization and is listed on the National Registry of Historic Places.
+The Benjamin Nye Homestead & Museum is a historic preservation project of the Nye Family of America Association, Inc. a 501(c)(3) non-profit organization and is listed on the National Registry of Historic Places.
 We are affiliated with the organizations listed below: